 Italian Beef Stew with Peas is the perfect comfort food.
 A simple stew filled with chunks of tender beef and peas simmered in a perfectly spiced rich Tomato Sauce.
+The best dinner recipe!

 Yes stew season has hit and I am loving it.
 This simple and easy Beef Stew with Peas, fast became one of my favourites that my mother-in-law Maria would make.